 Basic and clinical research are integral to the Division of Reproductive Endocrinology and Infertility education and patient care missions.

-Funded by the National Institutes of Health (NIH), private grants, and the department, our faculty and fellows are active in clinical trials and basic research – all aimed at increasing our understanding so that we can better care for our patients.
+Funded by the National Institutes of Health (NIH), private grants, and the Department of Obstetrics and Gynecology, our faculty and fellows are active in clinical trials and basic research – all aimed at increasing our understanding so that we can better care for our patients.

 As a member of the NIH Contraceptive Clinical Trials Network, we are evaluating innovative methods of female contraception.
 Protocols include the use of spermicides, the vaginal ring, and female condoms.
-We also collaborate with pharmaceutical companies in the evaluation of new therapies for contraception and the treatment of endocrine conditions that affect reproductive health, fertility, and menopause.
+We also collaborate with pharmaceutical companies in the evaluation of new therapies for contraception and the treatment of endocrine conditions that affect reproductive health, fertility, endometriosis, and uterine fibroids.